GlutenFreeGrapes/QR-code-generator/README.md

  Here is the QR code generating tutorial that I referenced: https://www.thonky.com/qr-code-tutorial/

- ISO Standards that played a role in this thing:
+ ISO Standards that were used:
  - ISO/IEC 18004:2015,     CHF 198 = 222.52 USD in 2021            Information technology — Automatic identification and data capture techniques — QR Code bar code symbology specification
- - ISO/IEC 8859-1:1998,    CHF 58  =  65.18 USD in 2021            Information technology — 8-bit single-byte coded graphic character sets — Part 1: Latin alphabet No. 1

  About error correction:
  - Error correction is frequently used in order to correct for things like mistransribing pixels and all.
 If the data has been mistranscribed in some way, or the QR code has been torn or is dirty, error correction can help and ensure that the QR code and its data will be read just fine.